 - Completed Research Financial Disclosure Questionnaire for all team members

-The CC IRB requires that investigators and key research personnel must complete on-line education and training before a research study can be submitted to WIRB.
+The Carilion IRB requires that investigators and key research personnel must complete on-line education and training before a research study can be submitted to WIRB.
 Please refer to the section on this web page on required education for more information.

-Once the CC IRB has received the WIRB Submission form and all required documentation, it will review the study and verify that necessary elements are included.
-If all information is complete, the CC IRB will send the investigator an approval letter that authorizes the study to be submitted to WIRB.
+Once the Carilion IRB has received the WIRB Submission form and all required documentation, it will review the study and verify that necessary elements are included.
+If all information is complete, the Carilion IRB will send the investigator an approval letter that authorizes the study to be submitted to WIRB.
 Keep this letter for your files.
 You will need to attach a copy when you submit to WIRB.

 Investigators must submit to WIRB all continuing reviews, amendments, unanticipated problems/serious adverse events, and protocol deviations and violations.
 Any reports to WIRB should be submitted using WIRB forms.

-The CC IRB requires investigators to submit copies of all local protocol violations and local unanticipated problems/serious adverse events.
+The Carilion IRB requires investigators to submit copies of all local protocol violations and local unanticipated problems/serious adverse events.
 Remember that an unanticipated problem is defined as an incident, experience or outcome that is;

 - Unexpected in terms of nature, severity or frequency